joelek/atlas/readme.md

 #### Filter

-Records matching certain criteria may be retrieved using the `filter(filters, orders, anchor, limit)` method.
+Records matching certain criteria may be retrieved using the `filter(filters, orders, anchorKeysRecord, limit)` method.
 The method will return all records inserted into the store when invoked without arguments.

 * The `filters` argument may be used to specify conditions that must be met for the records returned.
 * The `orders` argument may be used to specify the desired order of the records returned.
-* The `anchor` argument may be used to specify the identifying fields of the last record seen.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
 The first record returned will be the record located directly after the anchor.
 * The `limit` argument may be used to specify the maximum number of records to return.

 Stores are usually not filtered directly but rather indirectly through links and queries.